EC327-Final-Project/Final-Version/README.md

 Install the zip file and unload its contents in a specific folder (e.g., a folder titled EC327 project).
 Verify that everything (images, makefile, stoned_age.cpp) has been installed in the correct folder.
 After, use terminal to change the directory to that specific folder you just created.

-# How to use application
+# How To Use application

 After changing the directory to your specific folder, run the makefile included in the document.
 If it does not work, run g++ stoned_age.cpp -o stoned_age -lsfml-graphics -lsfml-window -lsfml-system -lsfml-network first and then run stoned_age.

-# What application features
+# What This Application Features

 This app features buttons that allow the user to find out more information about marijuana.
 The backend of the code consists of all the individual functions for each button as well as all the variables in the int main().